 - Adopting a budget that reflects and supports district goals

-The Board of Education meets twice monthly, with the exception of December, when there is a single meeting.
-The meetings are usually held on Tuesday evenings at 6 p.m. in the high school’s library/media center.
+The Board of Education meets twice monthly.
+The meetings are usually held on Tuesday evenings at 6 p.m. in the middle/high school.
 Meeting dates are included on the district calendar.
 All meetings are open to the public.
 View the Board of Education meeting schedule and archived minutes here.

 Stillwater residents are encouraged to attend board meetings, which often feature presentations regarding educational programs and activities, policy issues, board committee reports, and finances.
 Meeting agendas and minutes are posted on the Stillwater BoardDocs system.

 A school board must have a quorum of members (five of nine members) present for a regular meeting to take place.
 All board actions authorized or required by law must be taken in an open meeting.
 New York State law allows the board to discuss issues related to personnel, real estate, negotiations and legal matters in Executive Session.
 However, any vote on these issues is taken in open session.